-- LaSC believes that legislation can be created that can address the issue of public access while simultaneously addressing landowner’s concerns over ownership, liability, and other possible issues.
+LASC believes that legislation can address the issue of public access while simultaneously addressing landowner’s concerns over ownership, liability, and other possible issues.

-- Private restrictions to public access to former publically accessible waterbottoms is getting more and more common, and the time to act is now.
+Private restrictions to public access in areas where waters used to be publicly accessible is getting more and more common, and the time to act is now.

 Please contact your local state legislator and parish officials and express your concern about this growing problem, and ask for their help in finding a solution.